ishita-parekh/DSPUsingVedicMaths/README.md

 # DSPUsingVedicMaths

 #Implementation of  FPGA based dsp (dsp operations like convolution and others) using vedic maths

-#Text files of code are attached below
+#Coding is done verilog language

+#Code files are uploaded for individual blocks of dsp